 Building a Sustainable Brain Fitness Plan

-Creating a personalized brain fitness plan helps you maintain cognitive health consistently.
+Creating a personalized brain fitness plan really helps you maintain cognitive health consistently.
 This plan should be enjoyable, diverse, and adaptable to your changing interests and abilities.
-The goal is to build habits that support your mental well-being for years to come.

 Key Components of Your Plan:

-- Incorporate Variety: Do not stick to just one type of game.
+- Incorporate Variety: Don’t stick to just one type of game.
 Rotate between memory, logic, language, and spatial puzzles to ensure you are challenging different cognitive functions.

 Your brain fitness plan is a living document.
 Review it periodically, adding new activities or adjusting the intensity as needed.
 The most effective plan is one that you can consistently follow and that brings you joy and mental satisfaction.